seekhealing/seekhealing.github.io/_sections/hero/home.md

 # It's time to <span class="emphasized-header">#RethinkRehab</span>

-## Free aftercare and integration services that liberate people from addiction through human connection.
+## Healing from addiction through human connection

-Be a part of the solution to the opioid epidemic in the Mid-Atlantic US &rarr;
+Be a part of the solution to the overdose epidemic &rarr;

 [Donate today!](https://seekhealing.kindful.com){:target="_blank" class="button cta"}